January 30, 2020

 – Craig Elliott, Trade Policy Officer, Asia Pacific Division, Trade Policy and Geographic Affairs, Foreign Agricultural Service, U.S. Department of Agriculture

-– Lieutenant Commander Veronica Kennedy, Desk Officer, Indo-Pacific Region, International Engagement, Strategy and Policy Division, Office of the Chief of Naval Operations, U.S. Navy
+– Lieutenant Commander Veronica Kennedy, Foreign Area Officer, SWIC Fellow, Strategic Warfighting Innovation Cell, Office of the Chief of Naval Operations, U.S. Navy

 – Jeremy Krizek, Sanctions Enforcement Officer, Office of Foreign Assets Control, Department of the Treasury